lmarceau/heart-rate-monitor-ble/README.md

 ### Building the project

 Clone this GitHub repository and open it into Android Studio.
 Be sure to have the prerequisites.
 This project uses the Gradle build system.
-To build this project, use ```gradlew build``` or ```Import Project``` in Android Studio.
+To build this project, use ```gradlew build``` or import a project in Android Studio.
 Android emulator does not have bluetooth capabilities, so please use a live device.
 You can use an application on another device to enable a heart rate monitor like LightBlue explorer which is available on [iOS](https://itunes.apple.com/us/app/lightblue-explorer/id557428110?mt=8) and [Android](https://play.google.com/store/apps/details?id=com.punchthrough.lightblueexplorer&hl=en).

 ## Running the tests